Designing digital health services:

 How can we make it easy for people to access and store their own records?

-What format(s) do people prefer—PDF, email, text message, app?
+What formats do people need (PDF, email, text message, in app)?

 7. Integrate where possible